 We’ve watched friends and loved ones go through it.
 We’ve seen it referenced in movies and television.
 We’ve walked, run and worn colors to support it.
 Cancer treatment is something with which we all have some level of experience.
 But when you get the diagnosis, any sense of familiarity you had seems to float away.

 If chemotherapy is part of your treatment plan, it’s very easy to feel confused, overwhelmed and even scared.
-However, Robert Swaney, MD, a medical oncologist at Banner MD Anderson Cancer Center at North Colorado Medical Center, reassured that you are never alone in your battle.
+However, Robert Swaney, MD, a medical oncologist at Banner MD Anderson Cancer Center at Banner North Colorado Medical Center in Greely, CO, reassured that you are never alone in your battle.
 In fact, your team is made up of a wide range of people—from doctors and nurses to patient navigators and social workers—all with diverse expertise, knowledge and experience.